 A: Yes.
 Lockers for visitors are located on the ground floor of the museum.
 Please note that there is a non-refundable £1 charge for use.

 A: Yes.
 We have public toilets available throughout the museum.
 Please ensure you follow the guidance we have put in place for everyone’s safety when using our toilets.
 We are asking visitors to keep a safe distance and to keep in mind that several disabilities are hidden when it comes to persons using adapted toilets.
 Our toilets are cleaned on a regular basis.
 During your visit we may need to close a toilet facility for a period in order to carry out necessary hygiene checks and essential cleaning.
 Please respect the important role of our cleaning staff as they carry out their work.

 Q: Is the café open?

 A: Our Wynne & Pym café is open during museum hours serving a wide selection of food and refreshments.
 Capacity in the café is aligned to current government guidelines and subject to change.
 When you arrive, place your order at the counter and then take a seat.
 Our staff will deliver your order to your table.
 Contactless payment is advised.

 If you wish, you can also bring a picnic to eat outdoors in Botanic Gardens.

 Q: Is the Gift Shop open?

-A: Yes.
-The Gift Shop is open to visitors however for safety we will be limiting the number of people in store at any one time.
+A: Yes, the Gift Shop is open to visitors.
 We ask visitors to use contactless payment where possible and minimise handling of stock.